 * travel one way by air, the other by train (but this means you have to keep an eye on air travel luggage regulations)

-* fly to or from the north of Italy, using the train between there and Puglia; this is an option we have often used, as it widens the number of UK airports with direct flights, and combined with a break of journey en route can be very enjoyable.
+* fly to or from the north of Italy or Rome, using the train between there and Puglia; this is an option we have often used, as it widens the number of UK airports with direct flights, and combined with a break of journey en route can be very enjoyable.

 Cost is a significant consideration.